The GO Institute

 - Most evening meals

-GO Ambassadors will be responsible for spending money, lunches, any meals during optional activities or free time, and air/train travel costs beyond $800.
+GO Ambassadors will be responsible for spending money, any meals during optional activities or free time, and air/train costs beyond $800.

-Q: I’m in the [insert your program] program; am I eligible?
+Q: I’m in the [insert your graduate program]; am I eligible?

-A: All TCU graduate students (except Brite Divinity students) are eligible to apply.
-The program is geared towards graduate students pursing careers in the academy, whether as faculty or administrators.
+A: All TCU doctoral students (except Brite Divinity students) are eligible to apply.
+The program is geared towards students pursuing careers in higher education, whether as faculty or administrators.